copperdogma/TwoSkulls/README.md

 Servo: Power HD HD-1160A
 - 4.8v-6v, stall torque: 3.0kg.com, max current: 0.8A, 0.12s/60deg speed, Pulse width Modulation
 - speed = 0.12s/60deg = 500 deg/s max speed

+TROUBLESHOOTING:
+- If it won't compile citing, library references, especially if you've just changed branches or did something large and disruptive, it may be a cachine issue with Arduino IDE.
+To clear the cache, compile for a different board (which will fail) and then switch back to the actual board and recompile.

 ISSUES